 THIS NON-EXCLUSIVE SOFTWARE LICENSE AGREEMENT (“Agreement”) is entered into as of __________________ ("Effective Date"), by and between the GRID PROTECTION ALLIANCE, INC. with offices at 1100 Market Street, Suite 806, Chattanooga, Tennessee, 37402 (the "LICENSOR") and ____________________ with offices at __________________________________________ (the "LICENSEE").

-RECITTALS:
+RECITALS:

-WHEREAS, Licensor is primarily engaged in the business of providing general installation and maintenance support services for open source software products used in the power grid industry, including but not limited to software commonly referred to and known as “openXDA” (which software generally provides a system for processing and analyzing data collected from power meters and other similar devices), “the openXDA suite of tools” (which software generally includes a system for configuration of the openXDA suite of tools (“System Center”) and a system for visualization of processed power quality data (“PQ Browser”, “openSEE”)), and the “Extended PQ Tools” (which software generally includes a system for device health and compliance monitoring (“miMD”) and a system for sharing power quality data with utility customers (“PQ Digest”)): and
+WHEREAS, Licensor is primarily engaged in the business of providing general installation and maintenance support services for open source software products used in the power grid industry, including but not limited to software commonly referred to and known as “openXDA” (which software generally provides a system for processing and analyzing data collected from power meters and other similar devices), “the openXDA Suite of Tools” (which software generally includes a system for configuration of the openXDA suite of tools (“System Center”) and a system for visualization of processed power quality data (“PQ Browser”, “openSEE”), and the “Extended PQ Tools” (which software generally includes a system for device health and compliance monitoring (“miMD”) and a system for sharing power quality data with utility customers (“PQ Digest”); and

 WHEREAS, Licensor (i) makes the openXDA software base platform available under the MIT License as open source software to various clients and customers doing business in the utilities industry, and (ii) also offers annual maintenance and support services related to the openXDA platform to such customers; and

-WHEREAS, Licensor exclusively owns and holds additional openXDA software enhancements, improvements and components not generally available or accessible in the marketplace or to the public (generally referred to collectively as the called the “openXDA Enterprise Edition” or “openXDA EE”) which appreciably extends and enhances the openXDA software functionality and utility; and
+WHEREAS, Licensor exclusively owns and holds additional openXDA software enhancements, improvements and components not generally available or accessible in the marketplace or to the public (generally referred to collectively as the “openXDA Enterprise Edition” or “openXDA EE”) which appreciably extends and enhances the openXDA software functionality and utility; and

 WHEREAS, Licensee desires to obtain a non-exclusive license to use or access the openXDA EE software enhancements in their current and on-going business endeavors;

-NOW THEREFORE, for good and valuable consideration, the parties agree as follows:
+NOW THEREFORE, for goods and valuable consideration, the parties agree as follows:

-1. LICENSE CONDITIONS/GRANT OF LICENSE.
+1. LICENSE CONDITIONS/GRANT OF LICENSE

 (a) Any openXDA EE software made available by or developed by Licensor for use by Licensee pursuant to this Agreement (the “EE Software”) is protected by copyright laws, as well as other intellectual property laws and treaties.
 The EE Software is being licensed to Licensee, not sold or otherwise transferred, according to the terms and conditions of this Agreement.
 To the extent that the terms and conditions of this Agreement relating to the EE Software conflict with or are inconsistent with the terms and conditions of any separate writing between the parties, the terms and conditions of this Agreement shall control.

-(b) Subject to the terms and conditions of the Agreement, Licensor hereby grants to Licensee during the Term hereof a non-exclusive, non-transferable license to use the EE Software, as further identified on Exhibit A attached hereto, in the “Territory” for the limited purpose of interrogating the Licensee’s substation devices and downloading and collating the information from such devices.
+(b) Subject to the terms and conditions of the Agreement, Licensor hereby grants to Licensee during the term hereof a non-exclusive, non-transferable license to use the EE Software, as further identified on Exhibit A attached hereto, in the “Territory” for the limited purpose of interrogating the Licensee’s substation devices and downloading and collating the information from such devices.
 Licensee may use the EE Software in object code form solely for its own use strictly as provided in this Agreement.
 “Territory” means the United States of America.

 (c) At no time may Licensee disclose or reveal the EE Software or any of the EE Software’s various components or Code to any third parties, sell, transfer, assign, license, sublicense, rent, lease, contract, or otherwise make the EE Software (whether modified or not) available to any third party, or dispose of, or commercially exploit or market the EE Software in any way, with or without charge, without Licensee’s prior express written consent.